-Each transceiver on a wireless network must have its RADIO SETUP menus configured to share the same hopping channel (0-32) and System ID (0-255) to communicate.
-All Bacharach wireless transceivers utilize a Server-Client network where Clients synchronize their hopping to the Server.
+Each transceiver on a wireless network must have their RADIO SETUP menus configured to share the same hopping channel (0-32) and System ID (0-255) to communicate.
+All R.C.
+Systems wireless transceivers utilize a Server-Client network where Clients synchronize their hopping to the Server.
 The Server transmits a beacon at the beginning of every hop (50 times per second).
-Client transceivers listen for this beacon and upon hearing it will indicate InRange with the LED on the radio modem board and synchronize their hopping with the Server.
+Client transceivers listen for this beacon and upon hearing it will indicate InRange and synchronize their hopping with the Server.
 Each network should consist of only one Server.
 There should never be two servers on the same RF Channel number in the same coverage area as the interference between the two servers will severely hinder RF communications.
-The Server must be in a powered location (as opposed to a battery powered GDX-350 RF utilizing a "sleep" mode) and Servers typically should be centrally located since all Clients must receive the beacon in order to communicate.
+The Server must be in a powered location (as opposed to a battery powered GASMAX ECX utilizing a "sleep" mode) and Servers typically should be centrally located since all Clients must receive the beacon in order to communicate.